alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 [Established in this session / Inference / Unavailable]

 9. Uncertainty or Missing Information:
-[Identify anything requested that was not established in this session.
+[Identify anything requested that was not established in this experimental session.
 Write “None” when applicable.]

 10. Direct Answer:
 [Provide a concise integrated answer to T01.]

 === END SELF IN CONTACT RUN RECORD ===
 ```